See coverage of this story in global press:

 Our strategy is to provide places which meet the needs of our customers and respond to changing lifestyles - Places People Prefer.
 We do this by creating great environments both inside and outside our buildings and use our scale and placemaking skills to enhance and enliven them.
 This expands their appeal to a broader range of occupiers, creating enduring demand and driving sustainable, long term performance.

 Our Offices portfolio comprises three office-led campuses in central London as well as high quality standalone buildings and accounts for 65% of our portfolio.
-Our Retail portfolio is focused on retail parks and shopping centres, and accounts for 31% of our portfolio.
-Increasingly our focus is on providing a mix of uses and this is most evident at Canada Water, our 53 acre redevelopment opportunity where we have plans to create a new neighbourhood for London.
+Our Retail portfolio is focused on retail parks and shopping centers, and accounts for 31% of our portfolio.
+Increasingly our focus is on providing a mix of uses and this is most evident at Canada Water, our 53 acre redevelopment opportunity where we have plans to create a new neighborhood for London.

 Sustainability is embedded throughout our business.
 Our places, which are designed to meet high sustainability standards, become part of local communities, provide opportunities for skills development and employment and promote wellbeing.